justave0/Twitter/README.md

 * [ ] User can view following / followers list through any profile they view.
 * [ ] Use the View Binding library to reduce view boilerplate.
 * [ ] On the Twitter timeline, apply scrolling effects such as [hiding/showing the toolbar](http://guides.codepath.org/android/Using-the-App-ToolBar#reacting-to-scroll) by implementing [CoordinatorLayout](http://guides.codepath.org/android/Handling-Scrolls-with-CoordinatorLayout#responding-to-scroll-events).
 * [X] User can **open the twitter app offline and see last loaded tweets**.
 Persisted in SQLite tweets are refreshed on every application launch.
 While "live data" is displayed when app can get it from Twitter API, it is also saved for use in offline mode.
+(Used a method that my offline database gets called everytime the app is opened.
+To fix this I made it so that when the app loads it calls the API once to get all the Twitter API data + the offline data, then calls the Twitter API again to wipe my database.
+I am not sure why it works but it does.)

 The following **additional** features are implemented: